How to Enter

 Consider what is required

-Entering the Canberra Region Tourism Awards requires in most cases for you to write a submission of up to 12,500 words and respond to the questions in your category documentation.
+Entering the Canberra Region Tourism Awards in 2023 requires you to write a submission of up to 10,000 words and respond to the questions in your category documentation.

 Terms and Conditions: Payments by invoice must be made within 14 days of nominating.
 All withdrawals and entries not submitted by the deadline still require the payment of the nomination fee.

-Please ensure the business/product/event name you enter when nominating is exactly how you wish to be listed on websites, certificates, at the gala dinner, etc. For example, nominate as Canberra and Region Visitor Information Centre, instead of CRVC or Canberra Visitor Info Centre.
+Please ensure the business/product/event name you enter when nominating is exactly how you wish to be listed on websites, certificates, at the awards event, etc. For example, nominate as Canberra and Region Visitor Information Centre, instead of CRVC or Canberra Visitor Info Centre.

 Judges’ site visit